 I chopped most of the chuck for use in tacos, nachos, and BBQ beef sandwiches.
 Some I sliced for beef sandwiches.
 It freezes well so I can always defrost a serving for a quick lunch.
-Just heat with a little BBQ sauce and toss onto a bun!
-Lunch is served!
+Just heat with a little BBQ sauce, toss onto a bun and lunch is served!

 - 1 3 pound chuck roast

 - 1 cup beef broth

 - BBQ rub I used our Memphis Rib Rub

 - Fire up your smoker for 250 F cooking.
 Add whatever kind of wood you desire (I used hickory).

 - Warm the broth in a sauce pan.
 Whisk in the desired amount of garlic powder.